Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 #### Visual3d package

-Package Visual3d implementing intermediate layer between high-level V3d classes and low-level OpenGl classes for views and graphic structures management has been dropped.
+Package *Visual3d* implementing the intermediate layer between high-level *V3d* classes and low-level OpenGl classes for views and graphic structures management has been dropped.

-The OpenGl_View inherits from the new class Graphic3d_CView.
+The *OpenGl_View* inherits from the new class *Graphic3d_CView*.
-Graphic3d_CView is an interface class that declares abstract methods for managing displayed structures, display properties and a base layer code that implements computation and management of HLR (or more broadly speaking view-depended) structures.
+*Graphic3d_CView* is an interface class that declares abstract methods for managing displayed structures, display properties and a base layer code that implements computation and management of HLR (or more broadly speaking view-depended) structures.

-In new implementation it takes place of eliminated Visual3d_View.
+In the new implementation it takes place of the eliminated *Visual3d_View*.
-As before the instance of Graphic3d_CView is still completely managed by V3d_View classes.
+As before the instance of *Graphic3d_CView* is still completely managed by *V3d_View* classes.
-It can be accessed through V3d_View interface but normally this should not be required as all its methods are completely wrapped.
+It can be accessed through *V3d_View* interface but normally it should not be required as all its methods are completely wrapped.

-In more details, a concrete specialization of Graphic3d_CView is created and returned by graphical driver on request.
+In more details, a concrete specialization of *Graphic3d_CView* is created and returned by the graphical driver on request.
-Right after creation the views is directly used for setting rendering properties and adding graphical structures to be displayed.
+Right after the creation the views are directly used for setting rendering properties and adding graphical structures to be displayed.

 The rendering of graphics is possible after mapping a window and activating the view.
-The direct setting of properties makes obsolete usage of intermediate structures with display parameter like Visual3d_ContextView and etc (the whole package of Visual3d become redundant).
+The direct setting of properties obsoletes the use of intermediate structures with display parameter like *Visual3d_ContextView*, etc. This means that the whole package *Visual3d* becomes redundant.

-New location of functionality previously provided by Visual3d package:
+The functionality previously provided by *Visual3d* package has been redesigned in the following way :
-- Logic of managing display of structures was put from Visual3d_ViewManager into Graphic3d_StructureManager.
+- The management of display of structures has been moved from *Visual3d_ViewManager* into *Graphic3d_StructureManager*.
-- Removed Visual3d_View class.
-Logic of managing computed structures was put into base layer of Graphi3d_CView.
+- The class *Visual3d_View* has been removed.
+The management of computed structures has been moved into the base layer of *Graphi3d_CView*.
-- Removed all intermediate structures for storing view parameters e.g. Visual3d_ContextView.
+- All intermediate structures for storing view parameters, e.g. *Visual3d_ContextView*, have been removed.
-  All settings are kept by instances of Graphic3d_CView
+  The settings are now kept by instances of *Graphic3d_CView*.
-- Removed Visual3d_Light intermediate class.
-  All light properties are still stored in Graphic3d_CLight structure.
-  The structure is directly access by instance of V3d_Light classes.
+- The intermediate class *Visual3d_Light* has been removed.
+All light properties are stored in *Graphic3d_CLight* structure, which is directly accessed by instances of *V3d_Light* classes.
-- Moved all needed enumerations into Graphic3d package.
+- All necessary enumerations have been moved into *Graphic3d* package.

 #### Custom OpenGL rendering and UserDraw

-Old APIs based on global callback functions for creating UserDraw objects and for performing custom OpenGL rendering within the view have been dropped.
+Old APIs based on global callback functions for creating *UserDraw* objects and for performing custom OpenGL rendering within the view have been dropped.
-UserDraw callbacks no more required since OpenGl_Group now inherits Graphic3d_Group and thus can be accessed directly from AIS_InteractiveObject:
+*UserDraw* callbacks are no more required since *OpenGl_Group* now inherits *Graphic3d_Group* and thus can be accessed directly from *AIS_InteractiveObject*:

 ~~~~~
 //!
 Class implementing custom OpenGL element.